cqse/teamscale-javascript-profiler/packages/teamscale-istanbul-instrumenter/README.md

-# JACIF: JavaScript Coverage Instrumenter and Forwarder
+# JavaScript Coverage Forwarder Instrumenter (JACFIN)

+The JavaScript Coverage Forwarder Instrumenter is part of a tool suite for obtaining coverage information from JavaScript applications that are under test.
+This tool suite is used in context of the Teamscale Software Intelligence Platform:
+The collected coverage information can then either be dumped to coverage files (Teamscale Simple Coverage Format) or sent to a Teamscale instance.

-Instrument a given (set of) JavaScript file(s) such that (1) coverage information is produced and (2) that this information is forwarded to our collecting server.
+Instrument a given (set of) JavaScript file(s) such that (1) coverage information is produced and (2) forwarded to our collecting server.

 ## Building